stephenberry/glaze/docs/variant-handling.md

 # Variant Handling

-Glaze has full support std::variants when writing and read support when either the type of the underlying json is deducible or the current type stored in the variant is the correct type.
+Glaze has full support `std::variant` when writing, and read support when either the type of the underlying JSON is deducible or the current type stored in the variant is the correct type.

 ## Basic Types